imrannayer/terraform-workshop/README.md

 ### 05-remote-state

 - This lab shows how to use Terraform remote state.
-- Run Lab in folder A-XXX first.
-It will create resource.
+- deploy resource using code in folder A-XXX first.
-- Create resource in B-XXX using values from resource created in A-XXXX folder.
+- Create resource using code in folder B-XXX.
+It will reference ID of the resource created in folder A-XXXX using remote state.
-- Code will show it is getting id of refered resource from A-XXX folder.
 - Drop the resource using terraform destroy after completing this lab.

 ### 06-modules